 Shalom from the President

 Welcome to our website for Temple Beth Israel-Shaare Zedek in Lima, Ohio.
 We are located in Northwest Ohio, midway between Toledo and Dayton off I-75 (North & South), and between Ft.
 Wayne, Indiana, and Mansfield (East and West).
 We are a small but thriving congregation reaching out to you to join us and help us grow!
 We would encourage some younger families with children to join us, and we warmly welcome all those Jewish families who move to our area.
 We are a welcoming community to all - regardless of race or sexual orientation and we are handicap-accessible.
 We have a few families in mixed religious marriages who are warmly welcomed and do actively participate.
-Rabbi Yossi Zylberberg serves us from Columbus two weekends a month and for all of the High Holy Days, plus major life cycle events, as needed.
+Rabbi Howie Stein serves us from Pittsburg two weekends a month and for all of the High Holy Days, plus major life cycle events, as needed.
 We celebrate all Jewish holidays together and have potluck dinners one Shabbat per month before the Sabbath Service.
 The second monthly Service begins at 7:30 PM and is followed by an Oneg Shabbat.
-On the Saturday mornings following Services, Rabbi Z. teaches an Adult Learning class with a variety of interesting topics.
-We hire nearby college opera students as our cantorial soloists for Shabbat services.
+On the Saturday mornings following Services, Rabbi Stein. teaches an Adult Learning class with a variety of interesting topics.
+We also have Cantor Debbie Bletstein, who comes to us twice a month from the Detroit area to serve as our song-leader and who also chants the Torah portions during Shabbat services.

 We are a merged Reform and Conservative synagogue, with a local core of members and many who maintain memberships out of the area.
 We do a major fundraising event on Superbowl Sunday – a kosher corned beef carry-out lunch for at least 725 Lima and area residents.

 Feel free to contact me by email or phone for further information: